jaapiek/testAssignment/README.md

 # testAssignment
-This repo is a test project for http://computer-database.herokuapp.com No frameworks have been installed, but the testscript is build to be run with Nightwatch.
+This repo is a test project for http://computer-database.herokuapp.com The testscript is build to be run with Nightwatch.